mmdarmofal/GDD_ENS/doc/workflow.md

    ```

    > Outputs:
-   > * new_output_file: results after adjusting for one or more priors
+   > * new_output_file: results after adjusting for one or more priors new_pred and new_prob correspond to the new top prediction and confidence
+>    * new_output_rescale_array: full final output including resulting confidence values across all cancer types